tom-weatherhead/pdchess1/README.md

 A fairly standard command syntax is used to specify moves; e.g.:

-- e2-e4 : An initial pawn move by White
+- e2 e4 : An initial pawn move by White
-- Ng8-f6 : An initial knight move by Black
+- g8 f6 : An initial knight move by Black
-- Qa1xd8 : A capturing move by a queen
 - O-O : Castle on the kingside
 - O-O-O : Castle on the queenside

-Type 'exit' at the move prompt to end the game and exit the app.
+- :? : Help
+- :q : Quit

 ## Example